HumlabLu/minerva-rs/README.md

 ### Ollama

 By specifying the `-o` parameter, Ollama (mistral) will be used to generate answers.
 This expects Ollama to be installed and the mistral model (the default) to have been downloaded.
-Another model can be chosen with the `-M` parameter.
+Another model can be chosen with the `-O` parameter.

 ## List database contents.